haroldcampbell/ang-interval-service/README.md

-# angIntervalService (version 0.1.0)
+# hmcIntervalService (version 0.1.1)

-angIntervalService is a service that's wrapped around the AngularJS $interval service.
+hmcIntervalService is a service that's wrapped around the AngularJS $interval service.

 It further simplifies the `$interval` service by handling common behaviours like:
  * starting and stopping the service;
  * providing additional stateful-callback; and also,
  * auto clean-up through the built in `$destroy` event that is available on controllers.

-## Why use angIntervalService?
+## Why use hmcIntervalService?

 Instead of using the built-in $interval service provided by Angular, and then managing the starting, stop and clean-up, this service will do that all for you.

 ## Installation

-Installation is easy as angIntervalService has AngularJS's $interval as the only dependency.
+Installation is easy as hmcIntervalService has AngularJS's $interval as the only dependency.

-Download angIntervalService, and add it to your project's script directory.
+Download hmcIntervalService, and add it to your project's script directory.

 Next, add it to your target module as a dependency; for instance if we were adding it to a controller, you would do the following:

 In your controller, first add the service:

 ```
-    angular.module('app').controller('HomeCtrl', ['$scope', 'angIntervalService',
+    angular.module('app').controller('HomeCtrl', ['$scope', 'hmcIntervalService',
-       function($scope, angIntervalService) {
+       function($scope, hmcIntervalService) {
            //...define callback
            //...starting code goes here
        }]);